VandyAstroML/Vanderbilt_Scripts/README.md

 **Date**  : 2017-09-01

-## Installing Environment
+## Installing Environment & Dependencies
 To use the scripts in this repository, you should have _Anaconda_ installed.
 This will simplify the process of installing all the dependencies.

 For reference, see: [https://conda.io/docs/user-guide/tasks/manage-environments.html](https://conda.io/docs/user-guide/tasks/manage-environments.html)

-1. Create the environment from the environment.yml file:
+* Create the environment from the environment.yml file:

 ```
-	conda env create -f environment.yml
+	make create_environment
 ```

-2. Activate the new environment:
+* Activate the new environment:

 ```
 	source activate vandyscripts
 ```
-3. Deactivate the new environment:
+* Deactivate the new environment:

 ```
 	source deactivate
 ```
-4. To update the `environment.yml` file:
+* To update the `environment.yml` file (when the required packages have changed):

 ```
-  conda env update -f environment.yml
+  make update_environment
 ```

 ## Notes